ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa3/index.md

 type.
 2. In Java, one class can define two fields with the same name as long as they have different types.
+3. In Java, two different methods in the same class can have the same parameter name, and they don't interfere with one another.

 For each, write a small Java program that demonstrates whether it is true or false.
 Put them in the files `Open1-a.java` and `Open1-b.java`.

-To show that a statement is true, write a Java program that matches the statement and doesn't produce an error when run.
+To show that a statement is true, write a Java program that matches the statement, doesn't produce an error when run, and produces some meaningful output when `./run`.
+This means you may want to include an `Examples` class with some instances of the classes you create to demonstrate this.

 To show that a statement is false, write a Java program that matches the statement and produces an error when run, demonstrating that Java programs